Trevohack/lkm/README.md

 - If you are a defender: audit for the indicators in the rightmost column (e.g., mismatched `/proc` output, failed module loads, anomalies in read/write behavior, and differences between passive packet captures and `/proc/net`).
 - If you are a researcher: use isolated, instrumented environments (air-gapped VMs, offline snapshots) and follow responsible disclosure and legal guidelines before experimenting.

+---

+## Finishing Touches

+Venom is not a weapon — it’s a **research & educational project**.
+Everything here is designed to help defenders, students, and researchers understand how kernel-level stealth techniques have historically worked, so they can better **detect, analyze, and defend** against them.

+✔️ **Stay Responsible**
+Use this content only in safe, legal environments you fully control (e.g., isolated VMs, CTF labs, instructor-approved setups).

+✔️ **Contribute for Good**
+Pull requests that improve documentation, defensive detection notes, or historical references are welcome.
+Contributions must follow the spirit of responsible research — **no weaponized code, no operational exploits.**

+✔️ **Respect the Ecosystem**
+This repo is about knowledge-sharing, not misuse.
+Always respect the boundaries of ethical hacking and your local laws.
+When in doubt, **don’t run it on production systems**.

+---

+> **Closing note:**
+> Security is about understanding *both sides* of the coin — the offensive techniques and the defensive countermeasures.
+Venom exists so defenders can **see what’s possible** and **build stronger protections** in the future.

+---